Benign overfitting in leaky ReLU networks with moderate input dimension: Main results

 \section{Main results}

-In order to prove benign overfitting it is necessary to show that the learning algorithm outputs a model which correctly classifies all points in the training sample.
-The following theorem establishes even stronger conditions for $\cA_{GD}$.
+In order to prove benign overfitting it is necessary to show that the learning algorithm outputs a model that correctly classifies all points in the training sample.
+The following theorem establishes this for $\cA_{GD}$ and bounds the margin maximizing factor $|\cA_{GD}|$.

 \begin{restatable}{theorem}{thmperceptronleakyrelu} Let $f:\R^p \times \R^n \rightarrow \R$ be a leaky ReLU network with forward pass as defined by \eqref{eq:architecture}.
 Suppose the step size $\eta$ and initialization condition $\lambda$ satisfy Assumption \ref{assumption:stepsize-init}.
 Then for any linearly separable data set $(\mX, \hat{\vy})$ $\cA_{GD}(\mX, \hat{\vy}, \eta, \lambda)$ converges after $T$ iterations, where